How to Draw Anime Eyes

 Step 3: Add the pupils and irises

-So now we have the approximate outlines of the external contours of the eyes, and we can move on to drawing the basic internal details.
-The eye consists of several membranes that cover the light-refracting structures.
-Externally, we can see part of the choroid called the iris, which determines the eye color.
+Now that we have the approximate outer contours of the eyes, we can move on to the main internal details.
+The eye consists of several layers that cover the light-refracting structures.
+Externally, we see part of the choroid called the iris, which determines the eye color.
 Inside the iris is an opening called the pupil.
-Let’s draw these two parts.
-Keep in mind that the position of the pupils determines both the direction and the emotional tone of the gaze, so this is a very important detail.
+Draw these two elements, keeping in mind that the position of the pupils determines both the direction and the emotional tone of the gaze, making this a very important detail.

 Step 4: Sketch the eyebrows

 Another feature that affects the direction and expression of the gaze is the eyebrows.
-Anatomists describe eyebrows as part of the eye’s auxiliary apparatus.
-This is accurate, as eyebrows help protect the eyes from moisture and dust particles.
-In this step, outline the contours of the eyebrows.
+Draw the outlines of the anime eyebrows, keeping them symmetrical as mirror reflections of each other.
+The eyebrows are wider in the central part and taper toward the sides.
 You can choose the shape according to your preference, but keep in mind that their position will influence the character’s emotional expression.

 Step 6: Draw the eyelashes and add folds

-We continue the guide on how to draw anime eyes by making the gaze more expressive.
-To achieve this, add the contours of the eyelashes, making the contours of the eyes from the previous steps thicker.
-Then, draw short eyelashes the corners of the eyes.
+Now make the gaze more expressive.
+To do this, add the contours of the eyelashes, thickening the eye outlines from the previous steps.
+Then draw short eyelashes at the corners of the eyes.
 You can adjust the thickness and length of the individual eyelashes.

 Step 6: Detail the eyebrows

-Now, make the anime character’s eyebrows look more complete and refined.
+Now make the anime character’s eyebrows more complete and refined.
 To do this, add single-layer hatching within the eyebrow contours.
-As you move laterally, the strokes should become increasingly diagonal.
-This simple hatching will represent hair of eyebrows.
+As you move toward the sides, the strokes should become more diagonal.
+This simple hatching will represent the eyebrow hairs.

 Step 7: Add shadows and highlights to the anime eyes